 As the media landscape continues to shift, so too has the way we interact with tennis.
-Along with “Tennis Twitter”, tennis podcasts are another platform that has quickly become a go-to resource to stay connected to the day-to-day tennis news and behind the scenes action on tour.
+Along with Tennis Twitter, tennis podcasts are another platform that have become a go-to resource to stay connected to the day-to-day tennis news and behind-the-scenes action on tour.

 Why podcasts?
 For one, they offer a unique look inside tennis that no other medium has been able to successfully replicate.

 - Easy listening while multitasking?
 Can’t beat it.

 - Player authenticity?
 More than you’ll get anywhere else.